drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.product-architecture/03.product-categories/docs.md

 >Instructions here with link to page describing how to use these categories
 ---
-In the next section, we'll look at creating a product specificiation.
+In the next section, we'll look at options for product architectures in Drupal Commerce.

 [Concept: Taxonomy]: https://www.drupal.org/docs/user_guide/en/structure-taxonomy.html
 [Feeds module]: https://www.drupal.org/project/feeds